NathanBFS/PreviousSchoolProjects/README.md

 Previous School Projects
 ======================

-This repository contains some of my past classwork from my studies at Full Sail university in their Mobile Development program.
+This repository contains some of my past classwork from my studies at Full Sail University in their Mobile Development program.
 The dates for these projects range from January 2012 to present day.
 Some projects will not work anymore as their backend has been rendered non-existant but they should still demonstrate my growth as a programmer relatively accurately.
 Classes will first be listed as their acronym and then their full name after an asterisk as needed.